What to Expect When You Visit First Scots

 We realize that visiting a new church is not always easy.
-The people, the worship style, and learning our way around a new facility all can be overwhelming at times and all at once you find yourself between lost and disoriented.
+The people, the worship style, the facility can all be overwhelming and confusing.

 The Service of Worship

-Our worship service begins at 10:45AM and will start with a few moments of announcements pertinent to the life of the church.
+Our worship service begins at 10:40 A.M. and will start with a few moments of announcements pertinent to the life of the church.
 We use a very simple order of worship that seeks to experience both the glory and the presence of God.
-Click here to see a sample Sunday Bulletin.

-If you are new to Presbyterianism or church in general, we do include in our bulletin instructions for each part of the worship service, including words for any songs, creeds, or prayers that we will participate in together as a congregation.
-We also aim to give careful directions throughout the service in order to help visitors not feel out of place.
+Our bulletin includes instructions for each part of the worship service, including words for any songs, creeds, or prayers that we will participate in together as a congregation.
+We also aim to give careful directions throughout the service in order to help visitors feel at ease.
 The service generally lasts about an hour.

-We believe that a solid biblical foundation is integral to the life of any church, and therefore we offer a Sunday school program that is intended to help people of all ages grow in their knowledge of God and their familiarity with the Bible.
+We believe that a solid, biblical foundation is integral to the life of any church, and therefore we offer a Sunday school program that is intended to help people of all ages grow in their knowledge and love of God and their familiarity with His Word.
 A regular diet of Sunday School and worship services at First Scots are a wonderful aid in your discipleship and will help to give you the tools you need in order to grow in your faith.

 Our Sunday school opportunities are extended to children and adults.
-For young children (ages four to eight), we offer a Sunday School class that uses curriculum from Great Commission Publications.
-For adults and older children, we offer a class that is currently doing a “Journey through the Bible,” which gives an overview of every book of the Bible, one book per week.
+For young children (ages 4-6 and ages 7+), we offer Sunday School classes that use curriculum from Great Commission Publications.
+For adults and older children, we offer two classes: one working through the Westminster Confession of Faith and the other studying the Book of Acts and the New Testament Church.

 Parents should feel welcome to work with the pastor to help determine which class is the best fit for their child.